Dean Petrich, Registered Piano Technician

 Aural and Electronic Tuning

 To be able to tune by ear takes years of training and practice.
 Even with a tuning aid, the skill of moving the hand and the tuning hammer is an art that must be acquired by knowledge, skill, and repetition.
 Increasingly fewer piano technicians have mastered the art of aural tuning.
 Dean is one of the remaining few.

-For his first twenty years Dean tuned exclusively by ear, and mastered several ways to set temperaments and to do aural checks.
+For his first twenty years Dean tuned exclusively by ear and mastered several ways to set temperaments and to do aural checks.
 Then he purchased his first tuning device: the McMorrow electronic tuner.
 Shortly after, the Sanderson AcuTuner came out, which Dean used for many years.
 As tuning aids evolved, their precision and capabilities increased; consequently, the precision of every tuning has increased.
-Now Dean uses the VeriTuner, the CyberTuner and the PianoMeter.
+Next, Dean used the VeriTuner and the PianoMeter.
+Now he primarily uses the CyberTuner.
 Even with such extreme accuracy, at the end of every tuning Dean always checks each note by ear.
 His work is guaranteed.